 - In low carbon steels, banding tends to affect two properties in particular: tensile ductility and yield strength.

-The colon is also commonly used to present a list or series:
+The colon is also commonly used to present a list or series, which comes in handy when there is a lot of similar material to join:

-- A compost facility may not be located as follows: within 300 feet of an exceptional-value wetland, within 100 feet of a perennial stream, or within 50 feet of a property line.
+A compost facility may not be located as follows: within 300 feet of an exceptional-value wetland; within 100 feet of a perennial stream; within 50 feet of a property line.